-241 The structural chain was extended with the aid of poly(ethylene glycol) to form flexible and of the polyol is attacked by the other isocyanate group (Wong & Badri 2012) as shown in
+The structural chain was extended with the aid of poly(ethylene glycol) to form flexible and elastic polyurethane film.
+In order to produce the urethane prepolymer, the isocyanate group (-NCO) attacks with the hydroxyl group (-OH) of polyol (PKOp) while the other hydroxyl group of the polyol is attacked by the other isocyanate group (Wong & Badri 2012) as shown in Figure 2.